-Figure 6: Synthesis error of design methods with various size of input semantic parameters as an intermediate layer and applying LNN to model the relationship, an additional corparison is added in Fig. 5 named "WF&Linear", which star is for wireframe is used but only linear regression is applied for both layers (i.e., without DNN).
-Although i is also affected by the number of parameters used, the resuling arguing and closer to the original model for all the tests compared to "Chu et al.".
-This comparison reveals he usefulness of wireframe in stabilizing the learning or term.
-Moreover, the comparison between "WI with and "Our" demonstrates the usefulness of DNN in a aracterizing the non-linear correlation between semantic parameters and feature wireframe.
+Figure 6: Synthesis error of design methods with various size of input semantic parameters al.".
+This comparison reveals the usefulness of wireframe in stabilizing the learning system.
+Moreover, the comparison between "WF&Linear" and "Our" demonstrates the usefulness of DNN in characterizing the non-linear correlation between semantic parameters and feature wireframe.

-Figure 7: Synthesis error of all 77 models in data. se with three design methods measure the difference between two human models (h, h):
+Figure 7: Synthesis error of all 77 models in database with three design methods